ello/grandstand/README.md

 ### New State

+We want to maintain certain advantages of the current design while addressing some of its shortcomings.
+Specifically:

+- We want to maintain near-realtime updates for the post view counters on the API (though actual realtime is not required)
+- We want to preserve the raw event data for arbitrary after-the-fact analyses

+Therefore, the new architecture consists of a few components:

 - Stream raw event data for post impressions via Kinesis from the Mothership (our main Rails app)
-- Store impressions in a local database
+- Store raw impressions in a local database (which is what this project handles)

-In the future:
-- Aggregate counts by dimensions of day, author, user, and post in fast storage
+- Aggregate counts by dimensions of author/user, and stash them in fast storage (which is handled by [a Spark job](https://github.com/ello/spark-jobs)
-- Potentially checkpoint counts by date/time of last processed event (not sure if this is necessary for transition or not)
-- Provide an API for the same, including multi-GETing for efficient retrieval:
-  - GET /v1/users/:ids  # Aggregate view count across all of individual user's posts.
-Multi-get for multiple IDs
-  - GET /v1/posts/:ids  # View count for an individual post.
-Multi-get for multiple IDs.

 ## Quickstart